Follow the 16 step 1.5(IQR) Outlier Tutorial below to find statistical outliers in your own data:

 Step 3: Click the 'Find Outliers' Button

 To use the Interactive Statistics Education AddIn, all you must do is have your column of numeric data (eg. #, $, %) in Column 'A' on a worksheet labeled 'Sheet1' in your Excel workbook so that your report will be generated automatically.
-Without the AddIn, you can use the Free Outlier and Anomaly Detection Source Code on your own datasets to flag and visualize statistical outliers.
-You can use the Free Time Series Outlier and Anomaly Detection Source Code on your own datasets if you want to see forecasts (eg. moving average, linear regression) with and without statistical outliers across days, weeks, quarters, months, or even years.

 Step 4: Select Your Column of Data